ardiesan/ntrnph23b/_posts/2023-10-20-Five-Weeks-of-Internship-Reflection.md

 ## Testing "Poor Man's VPN"

 Today's tasks were quite straightforward.
 I focused on exploring something called "Poor Man's VPN" using SSH.
-This involves creating an SSH tunnel to connect to a server, in this case, the ronins server.
+This involves creating an SSH tunnel to connect to a server, in this case, the Ronins server.
 This was an interesting experience as I had never worked with SSH tunnels before.

 To set up the tunnel, I configured my laptop's network settings by enabling a Socks proxy.
 This essentially acts as a gateway for my connection.
 After everything was set up, I verified the connection by visiting a website, [whatismyipaddress.com](http://whatismyipaddress.com/).
 To my surprise, it showed a different internet service provider and country, New Dream Network and the United States, respectively.
 This indicated that my connection was going through a different route.
 It was a pretty cool test, and it demonstrated the effectiveness of "Poor Man's VPN".

 Additionally, I provided my manager with an update on my progress with GitHub Actions and Workflows.
-It's important to keep everyone informed our progress on a task.
+It's important to keep everyone informed of our progress on a task.

 ## GitHub Workflows: A Success Story

 Today, I got back into GitHub Actions and Workflows with determination.
-I was keen on resolving an issue that had been bothering me, my workflow that do not deploy code changes on the server as correctly.
+I was keen on resolving an issue that had been bothering me, my workflow does not deploy code changes on the server as correctly.

 To find a solution, I did some research.
 As it turns out, I could use a simple `git pull` command to pull changes to my repository using a GitHub token.
 To keep this sensitive token safe, I stored it in my repository's secrets.
 With the token secured, I integrated this script into my workflow, and to my surprise, it worked fine.
 Seeing my workflow working correctly was highly satisfying, and I couldn't help but feel a sense of accomplishment.

-This experience made me more determined to explore more GitHub Action and Workflows.
+This experience made me more determined to explore GitHub Action and Workflows.
 I believe there's a lot more to uncover and I'm excited to learn more.

 ## Codium AI with VSCode and Github Workflows

 Today was all about improving my workflow with a new addition, continuous integration.
 This time, the workflow executes when there's a pull request on the prod branch.
-It's like an extra layer of quality checks before code gets merged.
+It's like an extra layer of quality checks before the code gets merged.

 I also explored Codium AI, a tool that works with Visual Studio and GitHub workflows.
 What it does is pretty cool, it analyzes your code and automatically generates meaningful tests to catch any bugs.
 These tests help ensure your software is reliable and correct.
 What's even better, Codium AI can handle all programming languages, which makes our lives easier.
 AI is really like a super smart assistant that can help us in many ways.
 But there's something important to remember, AI can't take the place of a real, human programmer.
 It's just like having a helpful tool but it can't do everything on its own.
 So, we should use AI to make our work easier and better.
 AI and humans can work together to do amazing things.